ntinsley78/testProject/README.txt

 This is a read me file.

+This is a change related to feature 1

-This is a file.
+This is a document.

-Read me files are a way to introduce your repo to the world.
+Read me files are a way to intruduce your repo to the world.

 More file.